daipayan-bhowal/Map_sort/README.md

 - **Range Dependency:**
 The algorithm is inefficient for Big Integers(greater than 16 bit ints), as it requires iterating from minElement to maxElement.

+- **Small Datasets:**
+If the input is a small array then it will in-efficient compared to QuickSort

 - **Space Usage:**
 The space complexity depends on the range of values, making it unsuitable for datasets with a wide range of integers.